Azdaroth/Azdaroth.github.io/source/_posts/2016-12-04-introduction-to-activerecord-and-activemodel-attributes-api.markdown

 <p>Imagine that you are in a vacation rental industry and you are adding a new model for handling reservations for rentals, let's call it <code>Reservation</code>.
 To keep it simple for the purpose of this example, let's assume that we need <code>start_date</code> and <code>end_date</code> date fields for handling the duration of the reservations and <code>price</code> field, which is pretty useful unless you are developing an app for a charity organization ;).
 Let's say we want to provide some defaults for the <code>start_date</code> and <code>end_date</code> attributes to be 1 day from now and 8 days from know accordingly when initializing a new instance of <code>Reservation</code> and the price should be converted to integer, so in fact it is going to be <code>price in cents</code>, and the expected format of the input is going to look like <code>"$1000.12"</code>.
 How could we handle it inside ActiveRecord models?</p>

-<p>For default values one option would be to add <code>after_initialize</code> callbacks which would assign the given default defaults unless the values were already set in the initializer.
+<p>For default values, one option would be to add <code>after_initialize</code> callbacks which would assign the given defaults unless the values were already set in the initializer.
 For <code>price</code> we can simply override the attribute writer which is <code>Reservation#price=</code> method.
 We would most likely end up with something looking like this:</p>

 ``` rb app/models/reservation.rb
 class Reservation < ApplicationRecord